Sashank4959/JAVA-PROGRAMS/README.md

 # JAVA-PROGRAMS
-In this repository only java codes will be avulable
+This repository contains only Java codes that I practiced.